someengineering/resoto.com/blog/2022/08-31-discover-kubernetes-resources/index.md

 ​Job pod_restarted_too_often added.
 ```

-Since we register this job with the `post_collect` event, it will be executed automatically by Resoto whenever new data has been collected.
-If there is a pod that restarts very often in the future, we will get a notification on Discord.
+We registered this job with the `post_collect` event, so it will be executed automatically whenever new data has been collected.

-## Kubernetes and More
+## Kubernetes… and More!

-Resoto is not only able to collect resource metadata from Kubernetes but also other cloud providers like AWS, GCP, and DigitalOcean.
-Resoto is [open source](https://github.com/someengineering/resoto/blob/main/LICENSE) and free to use.
+Resoto is not only able to collect resource metadata from Kubernetes, but also other cloud providers as well.
+Resoto is [open source](https://github.com/someengineering/resoto/blob/main/LICENSE) and free to use, and currently supports [<abbr title="Amazon Web Services">AWS</abbr>](/docs/getting-started/configure-cloud-provider-access/aws), [<abbr title="Google Cloud Platform">GCP</abbr>](/docs/getting-started/configure-cloud-provider-access/gcp), and [DigitalOcean](/docs/getting-started/configure-cloud-provider-access/digitalocean).
 [Install Resoto](/docs/getting-started/install-resoto) today!